 1. Use the Pomodoro Technique

-Ah yes one of my favorite productivity techniques!
-You’ve probably heard about this especially if you’re a fan of Tim Ferris.
-According to Wikipedia, the Pomodoro technique “uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-These intervals are named pomodoros.”.
-What this means if for each 25 mins you need to have a milestone to accomplish.
-My advice is to use your first pomodoro for checking your emails and list down what needs to be done.
+Ah yes, one of my favorite productivity techniques!
+You've probably heard about this especially if you're a fan of Tim Ferris.
+According to Wikipedia, the Pomodoro technique "uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+These intervals are named pomodoros.".
+What this means if for every 25 mins you need to have a milestone to accomplish.
+My advice is to use your first Pomodoro for checking your emails and list down what needs to be done.
 Use the rest to do what you need to do.
-Keeping track of your pomodoro means you’re aware of how long you’ve been staying in the area, allows you to keep track of your progress and know when to leave accordingly.
-The coffee shop ain’t your work-all-you-can place so be considerate to order another round so that you would compensate the shop’s services.
+Keeping track of your Pomodoro means you're aware of how long you've been staying in the area, allows you to keep track of your progress and know when to leave accordingly.
+The coffee shop ain't your work-all-you-can place so be considerate to order another round so that you would compensate for the shop's services.
 Knowing that you have limited time to work means you need to achieve something per iteration.
-Just like now I’m writing this article with my pomodoro on 😀
+Just like now, I'm writing this article with my Pomodoro on :D

 2. Use noise-canceling headphones